couldbewoese/funannotate_script/README.md

  ```

 ### Change the perl path
-GeneMark forces to use /usr/bin/perl instead of conda-installed perl.
-You can change this by running change_path_in_perl_scripts.pl script.
+GeneMark forces to use _/usr/bin/perl_ instead of conda-installed perl.
+You can change this by running _change_path_in_perl_scripts.pl script_.
 ```
 cd $FUNGAP_DIR/external/gmes_linux_64/
 perl change_path_in_perl_scripts.pl "/usr/bin/env perl"